School meal: Contents and nutritional guidelines

 School cafeterias serve five-course meals, even for preschoolers.
 Schoolchildren eat the same things as adults.
 A school lunch in France contains an appetizer, salad, main course, cheese plate, and dessert.
 Bread may accompany each meal.
 A menu might include potato leek soup, carrot and bean salad, lamb with saffron, an assortment of cheeses, and grapefruit.
 Each meal is accompanied with water.

 French schools do not have vending machines.

 Italy

 School meals in Italy provide regular Italian cuisine, although they may vary among regions and towns.
 The Italian government is very "down to people" and is doing a large-scale study to measure and involve students in food habits, diets, and food choices.
 However, many parents struggle for the right to pack home meals for their children since school food is rather expensive.

+Netherlands

+Under the Compulsory Education Act of 1901, the authority was given to municipalities to provide needy children with food and clothing.

 Norway

 Norwegian school lunches were supplied from Sweden during World War II, partly privately financed.
 Later, all public school lunches were discontinued, so most Norwegian students bring a packed lunch from home.
 In 2007, schools began providing one free piece of fruit each day for all pupils in grades 8–10.
 Norwegian schools also sell subsidized milk.